The ultimate guide to understanding the customer journey

 Stage 4: loyalty

 The loyalty stage is all about making the customer feel valued.
-By optimizing the earlier stages in the customer journey you’ve already earned their trust, demonstrating your commitment to using data appropriately and that you value customers’ privacy.
+By optimizing the earlier stages in the customer journey you’ve already earned their trust, demonstrating your commitment to using customer data appropriately and that you value customers’ privacy.
 Now you need to level up the relationship.

 Inviting loyal customers to join review panels or loyalty programs can create even stronger bonds with your customer.
 It will help them feel more invested in your brand giving them a reason to stick around and continue to choose you over your competitors.